bethe/da-nano/P6-Data Visualization/readme.md

 ### Design
 My objective was to design one data visualization that explains the impact of the new back-end system on Support volume.
 I decided upon a combination of Bar graphs and lines to visualize the idea.
 Bar graphs are great to compare absolutes and lines are great to emphasize a trend.
 I therefore used bar graphs for the support volume, as the most important point here was to show how the absolute numbers fluctuated.
 For user base and contact rate I picked a line graph, as I wanted to emphasize the growth in users and the reduction in contact rate over time.
 I also added dot plots to the contact rate line to make it more prominent and invite hovering over for more information.

 Upon feedback of my initial draft I changed the color scheme to blue for contact rate and to light greys / white fillings for the support volume and user base growth.
 I also made the contact rate line stronger.
 This ensured the 'eyecatcher' was the downward trending contact rate line.
 I also changed the scales, so that both support volume and user base were starting at an index of 100.
 This made the graph easier to interpret.
 On the x-axis I converted the format to one of "Month Year" to reflect the raw data.
-Finally I added a 'Comment' line that could add further context in the mouse-over pop-up for each data point.
+Finally I added a 'Comment' line that could add further context in the tooltip for each data point.